-This list of benefits words explains some of the words you might come across when claiming benefits.
+This list explains some of the words you might come across when claiming benefits.

 Applicable amount: an amount of money central government says someone in your circumstances needs to live on

-Appeal: you have the right to ask for us to look at your claim again – see benefits appeals and revisions
+Appeal: you have the right to ask for us to look at your claim decision again – see benefits appeals and reconsiderations

 Income disregards: money you get that we don’t count towards the income figure we use when we work out your benefit.
 See income and savings.

-Local Housing Allowance (LHA): a figure based on rents in each postcode area (known as BRMAs - Broad Rental Market Areas) and the number of bedrooms a household needs, and used to work out the maximum eligible rent used in a Housing Benefit calculation for tenants with private landlords.
+Local Housing Allowance (LHA): a figure based on rents in each postcode area (known as BRMAs - Broad Rental Market Areas) and the number of bedrooms a household needs - used to work out the maximum eligible rent used in a Housing Benefit calculation for tenants with private landlords.

-Ineligible service charges: charges you pay for services as part of your rent that we can’t give benefit for
+Ineligible service charges: charges you pay for services as part of your rent that we are not covered by Housing Benefit.

-Non-dependants: other adults, aged 18 years and over who live in your home and are not your partner or a lodge – see other adults
+Non-dependants: other adults, aged 18 years and over who live in your home and they are not your partner or tenant – see other adults.

-Relevant capital cut off: the maximum capital you can have and still be able to claim Housing Benefit or Council Tax Reduction
+Relevant capital cut off: the maximum capital you can have and still be able to claim Housing Benefit or Council Tax Support.

-Rent restrictions: limits to the amount of your contractual rent we can use to calculate housing benefit.
-These are applied if you fall under either Local Housing Allowance (private tenants), or under-occupancy rules (social tenants)
+Rent restrictions: limits to the amount of your contractual rent we can use in the calculation of your Housing Benefit.
+These are applied if either Local Housing Allowance (private tenants), or under-occupancy rules (social housing tenants) apply to you.

-RFWs – rent free weeks: any weeks in the year you don’t pay rent for
+RFWs – rent free weeks: any weeks in the year when you don’t pay rent.

-Tariff income from capital: an amount we add to your income figure based on how much capital you have above the lower limits.
+Tariff income from capital: an amount we add to your weekly income figure based on how much capital you have above the lower limits.
 See income and savings.

-Working age or Pension Credit age: many of the rules about benefits are different for people or working age and people of Pension Credit age.
-The age at which you can get Pension Credit depends on whether you are male or female and when you were born.
+Working age or Pension Credit age: many of the rules about benefits are different for people of working age and people of Pension Credit age.
+The age at which you can get Pension Credit depends when you were born.
 You can find out what age applies to you using the gov.uk state pension calculator.